 SNHU’s online master’s degree in higher education administration takes a contemporary approach to higher education, emphasizing data–driven resource management, a culture of student success, and strategic leadership.
 The curriculum also builds a foundation in professional communication, organizational, leadership, and technical skills.
 The 36–credit program combines core and elective courses, culminating in a higher education capstone project.
 Students explore concepts including philosophy and history of higher education, program evaluation, enrollment management and marketing, and leading change in higher education.

-Applicants work closely with an admissions adviser to submit all necessary materials for the SNHU graduate application.
+Applicants work closely with an admissions advisor to submit all necessary materials for the SNHU graduate application.
 Students may apply at any time due to the school’s rolling admissions schedule.

 Online learners may begin coursework in one of many available start dates throughout the spring, summer, and fall semesters.
 SNHU delivers its online courses for graduate programs in five, 10–week terms per year.
 Online students at SNHU can access the writing center, academic advising services, tech support, and career counseling through Online Education Services portal.

 Southern New Hampshire University is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).